Meletius Smotrytsky: As Uniate Bishop

 Following the adoption of the Union Smotrytsky was a huge advocate of complete reunification of the Church.
 He hid the fact that he had already converted to the Union.
 His attitude, however, began to raise suspicions among the clergy.
-While retaining his popularity among the priests and faithful in Belarus, he lost trust among both the Vilnius fraternity and Kyiv monks in monasteries.
+While retaining his popularity among the priests and faithful in Belarus, he lost trust among both the Vilnius fraternity and Kiev monks in monasteries.
 At the same time, Catholics were not yet convinced that Smotrytsky maintained full fidelity to his recently adopted Catholicism.
 On April 8, 1628, Cardinal Ludovisi in a letter to Alexander Zasławski demanded that the minister make a public profession of the Catholic faith.
 Smotrycki by then no longer resided in Vilnius but in a monastery in Derman.

 The events that led to the final disclosure of Smotrytsky's conversion to Catholicism are known from several documents originating from himself or his Orthodox opponents.
-Smotrytsky claimed that for the first time after conversion, he had met with the Orthodox bishops of the Republic during the celebration of the Nativity of Our Lady in 1627 in Kyiv.
+Smotrytsky claimed that for the first time after conversion, he had met with the Orthodox bishops of the Republic during the celebration of the Nativity of Our Lady in 1627 in Kiev.
 The meeting was also attended by Peter Mogila, who was still a layman.
 Mogila and Archbishop Job asked Smotrycki to show them the catechism that the Patriarch of Constantinople had presented.
-The next meeting of the hierarchy took place on the sixth Sunday of Lent in Horodku, on property belonging to the Kyiv Pechersk Lavra.
-In addition to Meletius Smotrytsky, it was attended by the Metropolitan Job, Bishop Isaac of Lutsk, Chelm Paisjusz and Peter Mogila, who was already igumen in the Kyiv Pechersk Lavra.
+The next meeting of the hierarchy took place on the sixth Sunday of Lent in Horodku, on property belonging to the Kiev Pechersk Lavra.
+In addition to Meletius Smotrytsky, it was attended by the Metropolitan Job, Bishop Isaac of Lutsk, Chelm Paisjusz and Peter Mogila, who was already igumen in the Kiev Pechersk Lavra.
 Smotrytsky delivered a speech at the meeting, discussing the six basic differences between the two confessions.
-Then the assembled council decided to convene the Orthodox Church in Kyiv; not only the clergy had taken part in it, but also representatives of the Orthodox nobility and bourgeoisie.
+Then the assembled council decided to convene the Orthodox Church in Kiev; not only the clergy had taken part in it, but also representatives of the Orthodox nobility and bourgeoisie.
 The bishops agreed to present at the Council a draft union for the Orthodox and Uniate Churches.
 Hierarchs agreed thereby that contrary to earlier findings, Meletius Smotrycki published no new treaty discussing the differences between the rival churches.
 Smotrytsky later argued that both Metropolitan Job and Peter Mogila allowed for the conclusion of a new union.

-It was not until a great anti-union stance by the Cossacks in attendance at the council to Kyiv that they were prompted to change their position.
+It was not until a great anti-union stance by the Cossacks in attendance at the council to Kiev that they were prompted to change their position.
 Smotrycki was increasingly suspected of pro-Uniate sympathies.
-Therefore, after he arrived in Kyiv he was not accommodated in Pechersk Lavra and had to live in the monastery of St. Michael's Golden-Domed Monastery.
+Therefore, after he arrived in Kiev he was not accommodated in Pechersk Lavra and had to live in the monastery of St. Michael's Golden-Domed Monastery.
 The priest wrote that he had been in the council visited by representatives of the Cossacks, who threatened him with death if the Orthodox hierarchy agreed to join the union.
 His design of a new union of churches and arguments for the introduction signed the Treaty of Apology peregrinated to Eastern countries.
-Discussions on Smotrytsky's projects of the union were held at the Kyiv council without the participation of Cossack delegates.
+Discussions on Smotrytsky's projects of the union were held at the Kiev council without the participation of Cossack delegates.
 Smotrytsky was accused of preaching heresy, including Sabellianism and Manichaeism.
 Smotrytsky's works that occurred in the years 1628-1629 were also repeatedly criticized publicly by the Orthodox monks.
 This meant the failure of pro-union initiatives, although projects to unite the two Churches were still presented in the following years.
 Smotrytsky's arguments in favor of the union were presented again in 1629 and published in Paraenensis but were not supported by Orthodox Bishops.